saurav935/Caesar-Cipher-Decrypter/README.md

 ![ceaserCipher](https://user-images.githubusercontent.com/75733364/108591674-e6862280-738f-11eb-801e-f7917d563982.png)

 - Caesar Cipher falls under the category of monoalphabetic type of substitution, because the replacement remains the same throughout the message.
-- It is a symmetric type of encryption technique, because a symmetric encryption is a kind of technique where the same key is used to both encrypt and decrypt the data.
+- It is a symmetric type of encryption technique, because a symmetric encryption is a kind of technique where the same key is used to both encrypt as well as decrypt the data.

 # Steps for designing and using a Caesar cipher